-Employers are required to contribute to the Trust Fund at a rate set by Colorado statute.
-The contribution requirements are established under C.R.S. § 24-51-401, et seq.
-The employer contribution requirements are summarized in the table below:
+Eligible employees of the District and the State are required to contribute to the LGDTF at a rate set by Colorado statute.
+The contribution requirements for the LGDTF are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
+Employee contribution rates for the period ended at December 31, 2022 are summarized in the table below: